Competition, Persuasion, and Search: Proof of main results

 Conversely, when $k$ is low (i.e., $k\leq k^*$), $\bar u_k$ is large enough to compensate the agent for forgoing an informative signal, making his threats credible.
 In this case, any surplus split between the agent and the broker can be sustained in equilibrium, which yields a folk-theorem result.
 The value $k^*$ is the unique value that balances the loss from forgoing information today with the gain from a high continuation payoff.

 How does the above intuition change in a competitive setting?
 When $n>1$, the agent can now acquire information from multiple sources, which puts him in a stronger bargaining position.
 Specifically, rejecting the TIOLI offer from one broker does not entail altogether forgoing the opportunity to learn about the currently sampled good.
 Hence, the threats the agent uses in a monopolistic setting become even more effective in securing him a higher payoff in a competitive setting.
-This improved efficacy of the agent's threats has two implications: $(i)$ There exists a Bertrand equilibrium outcome in which each broker offers full information to the agent for free in each period, and $(ii)$ when a folk-theorem result obtains in a monopolistic setting, it also obtains in a competitive setting.
+This improved efficacy of the agent's threats has two implications: $(i)$ There exists a Bertrand equilibrium outcome in which at least two brokers offer full information to the agent for free in each period, and $(ii)$ when a folk-theorem result obtains in a monopolistic setting, it also obtains in a competitive setting.

 The next two propositions prove these two claims.
 With some abuse of notation, for each $k\in (0,m^\varnothing)$ and $n\geq 1$, let $y^A\in\mathcal{F}(n,k)$ denote the \emph{autarky payoff profile} where $y_i^A=0$ for all $i\in N$ and $y^A_{n+1}=\underline u_k$, and let $y^B\in\mathcal{F}(n,k)$ denote the \emph{Bertrand payoff profile} where $y_i^B=0$ for all $i\in N$ and $y^B_{n+1}=\bar u_k$.